julianeugarten/DH_Benelux_2023/README.md

 # DH Benelux 2023
 This repo contains an anonoymized version of the MythFic Metadata dataset.
 The set contains metadata for all 5.154 works of fanfiction written in English in the fandom 'Ancient Greek Religion and Lore' that were marked completed in December 2022.
 Popularity metrics ( comments, kudos, bookmarks and hits) were accurate as of that date but are, of course, constantly increasing.
+The repo also contains a Jupyter Notebook of code that was used to analyze the metadata, and the resulting tally of  the frequency of relationship-types and violence-categories.

 **The metadata fields are:**